-Appendix B - Investment Definitions
+Appendix C - Investment Definitions

-Credit Rating

-Investment decisions are made by reference to the lowest published long-term credit rating from Fitch, Moody's or Standard & Poor's.
+Credit Rating: Investment limits are set by reference to the lowest published long-term credit rating from Fitch, Moody's or Standard & Poor's.
 Where available, the credit rating relevant to the specific investment or class of investment is used, otherwise the counterparty credit rating is used.
+However, investment decisions are never made solely based on credit ratings, and all other relevant factors including external advice will be taken into account.